 Step 1: Compile a list of materials/chemicals you have at your facility like what you need for Tier II reporting.

-Step 2: Determine the amount of each material/chemical that manufacture (either as a primary product or byproduct), process, or otherwise use at your facility.
+Step 2: Determine the amount of each material/chemical that you manufacture (either as a primary product or byproduct), process, or otherwise use at your facility.
 Compare this amount to the threshold reporting quantities to determine if you need to do the TRI report.
 Purchasing, use, production, and disposal records are very helpful for this step.

 TRI might seem a bit simpler than Tier II in that the list of chemicals is more specific.
-However, TRI reporting thresholds are not based on much of a chemical is present at any one time, but rather on the total amount of the chemical that is manufactured, processed, or otherwise used.
+However, TRI reporting thresholds are not based on the quantity of a chemical that is present at any one time, but rather on the total amount of the chemical that is manufactured, processed, or otherwise used.
 So in addition to the purchase and use records that you may have collected for Tier II, you also need to collect production and disposal records.

 Keep in mind that threshold reporting quantities for chemicals in TRI may vary based on how the chemical is used.
 For example, the threshold for chemicals that are manufactured may be different than if that same chemical is processed or otherwise used.
 So, in addition to knowing what chemicals you have at your facility, you also need to note how you use or produce those materials.
-Meaning, do you manufacture it, is part of your processing, or is it used in other ways?
+Meaning, do you manufacture it, is it part of your processing, or is it used in other ways?

-Remember that for TRI you will also need to report how much of the materials was released, whether through the sanitary sewer or air emissions, recycled, or otherwise disposed.
+Remember that for TRI you will also need to report how much of the materials was released (whether through the sanitary sewer or air emissions, recycled, or otherwise disposed).
 You can use records you keep for other regulatory programs to fulfill this requirement.
 For example, you can use the records and calculations used in your air emission inventory report to determine your air emissions for your TRI report.
 We will talk more about air emissions inventory reporting in our next blog.